Aggregate Documents

 $withcountinto

-Used to create a variable for counting groups similar to COUNT(*)
+Used to create a variable for counting groups similar to COUNT(*) in sql.

 $withcountinto: length